ahay/src/user/pyang/readme.txt

 I was pursuing my PhD degree in Xi'an Jiaotong University, China.
 During the PhD program, I was sponsored by China Scholarship Council (SCC) to do one year visiting research at The University of Texas at Austin, US.
-I coded a lot of matlab to validate my algorithms and begin my C/C++ and CUDA.
+I coded a lot of matlab to validate my algorithms and began my C/C++ and CUDA.
 In UT Austin, I learned MPI and OpenMP to do parallel programming.
 Since June 1, 2015, I moved to University Joseph Fourier-Grenoble, where I was requested to do all programming with Fortran.
 Thus, to compile my codes,